Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 | HAND                  | Transparent | GBUFFER          | Complex      | Iris/Optifine    |

 ### Before Composite
+The following are the programs that run before composite which are typically the translucent gbuffer programs.
+This is where most of the forward rendering and everything about PBR happen.

 | Program Macros        | Blend Type  | Program Type     | Shading Type | Usage            |
 | --------------------- | ----------- | ---------------- | ------------ | ---------------- |
 | PHYSICS_OCEAN         | Solid       | PHYSICS_GBUFFERS | Complex      | Physics Mod      |